 An increase of 0.10% in the yield rate would cause prices to decline by 0.09949%.
 While a 0.10% decline in yields would result in a price increase of 0.09968%.

-Convexity & Duration calculation for Treasury Notes and Bonds
+2. Duration and convexity calculations for Treasury Notes and Bonds

 The price for the 5-year Note determined above may be calculated in EXCEL using the PRICE function with settlement date = issue date = 31-Jan-2013, maturity date = 31-Jan-2018, Rate = 0.875%, Yield =0.889%, Frequency =2 (for semiannual coupon payments) and day count convention =1 (Actual/Actual).

-The price may also be determined using first principles, by stripping each future coupon and principal cash flow and discounting each of these to the issue date using the yield rate.
+We may also determine the price using first principles.
+Strip each future coupon and principal cash flow and discount each of them to the issue date using the yield rate.

-The same methodology mentioned for notes in this section may be used to determine the price, duration, convexity & sensitivity for the 30-year Treasury Bond.
+Use the same methodology as for notes to determine the price, duration, convexity & sensitivity for the 30-year Treasury Bond.

 According to the Federal Reserve Bank of New York, “note and bond prices are quoted in dollars and fractions of a dollar … [where the] fraction used for Treasury security prices is 1/32“.